 A Certificate of Conformance can only be issued when there are no variances to the Land Use Bylaw required to accommodate the change of use.

 If the proposed change of use requires a variance to the Land Use Bylaw (LUB), a Change of Use Development Permit is required instead of a Certificate of Conformance.

 Confirmation of Zoning

-Confirmation of Zoning is frequently required by financial institutions in order to finance a mortgage.
+Confirmation of Zoning is frequently required by financial institutions to finance a mortgage.

-You can always find out what the Zoning of a property is by using the Town’s Online Property Viewer.
+You can always find out the Zoning of a property by using the Town’s Online Property Viewer.